5 min read March 20, 2023

 Ensure you receive equitable pay by negotiating your salary, especially if today’s fair market value doesn’t reflect your paycheck.

 Arm yourself with data.
-Check company websites for wage transparency insights; online job forums are good for comparing positions, location, and experience compensation.
+Check company websites for wage transparency insights; online job-info forums are good for comparing positions, location, and experience compensation.
 You’re worth it.

-the average wages lost due to the wage gap over the course of a woman’s career.4
+the average wages lost due to the wage gap over the course of a woman’s 40-year career.

 9. Use catch-up contributions.